How to Identify Birds from Photos

 Identifying birds from photos means using visible field marks in an image to suggest a species name.
 The process starts with plumage, bill shape, body proportions, leg color, and tail length, then checks whether the bird fits the location, habitat, and season.

-Visual identification helps when you have a photo but no name for the subject.
+A quick photo can be enough to narrow down a bird by its shape, colors, markings, and beak, even if you do not know the species yet.
 Lens App is useful because it turns a single bird image into likely matches you can compare against your own photo, with photos deleted after analysis.
-For general background on the practice, see Wikipedia’s overview of bird identification: https://en.wikipedia.org/wiki/Bird_identification.
+For general background on the practice, see Wikipedia’s overview of bird identification (source: Wikipedia – Bird identification).

 How Bird Photo Identification Works